 Going along with many acquisitions and mergers, Burger King brand identity changed regularly.
 The Burger King character was used as a logo between 1955 and 1969 but then more simplistic designs featuring a burger was favored.
 In 2002, the new management tried to undo decades worth of unsuccessful advertising by going with a fresh creative team.
 Burger King’s marketing strategy after that targeted the 18-35 demographic.
 The brand established a new online presence and the new ad campaigns redesigned the Burger King character now nicknamed “The King”.

 But when the recession hit in 2008 and affected Burger King’s targeted demographic, the brand faced another acquisition.
-Eventually that meant a new creative agency, and saying goodbye to The King.
+Eventually, that meant a new creative agency, and saying goodbye to The King.
 The new Burger King marketing strategy was focused on the food and the ingredients with a wider segment of customers to target.
 The food-first approach came with seriously creative marketing that was not afraid to make fun of the world, snark at competitors, or make current statements.

-Burger King Advertising Campaigns and Marketing Strategies
+Burger King Marketing Strategies

-Creative marketing strategies of Burger King in the recent years certainly have a sense of humor that connects well with its customers.
+The creative marketing strategies of Burger King certainly have a sense of humor that connects well with its customers.

 Traffic Jam Whopper